Love Your Body

 I’m a huge advocate of tuning in to your body’s feedback system and getting really skilled at interpreting the signals it gives you.
 I mean the real fine signals which most of us miss.
 This is so valuable that my clients are often amazed how much they learn in the first few days alone.
 This is all down to the simple principles of cause and effect.
 Observing what it is you do and then to monitor the outcome.
 It’s what science is all about, so you become your own researcher.
 One of my patients going through menopause realised how hot she suddenly got when she ate any sugary foods, including excess of fruit.

 Once you know what you want to change you can start to put your plan together.
-That means looking at what you need to do and being prepared for what will get in the way.
 It will also require you to change habits.
 If you’re working hard and trying to be healthy but seem to be rushing around all day then find habits that work in your flow.
-For example find shops, restaurants around where you work that serve healthy nourishing food or prepare your lunch the night before.
+For example find shops, restaurants around where you work that serve nourishing food or prepare your lunch the night before.
 I know it sounds so simple but oftentimes when we’re rushing we don’t have time to think.

 - Create a food programme you love